Our philosophy

 Creating a balanced ecosystem

-Moving away from winegrowing as a monoculture
+Moving away from viticulture as a monoculture

 Organic farming

-For the red grape varieties, we sow a mixture of indigenous seeds developed with the State of Valais in order to invade the space and prevent weeds or other undesirable plants from developing.
-They would compete with our vines by taking away their precious water and nutrients.
-The seeds we have planted, such as fescue and downy brome, have a different cycle to the vines.
+The other row is sown with green manure or a mixture of native seeds.
+White grape varieties require a higher nitrogen content in the must to develop their aromatic potential.
+Consequently, we sow ‘red’ clover.
+For red grape varieties, we sow a mixture of native seeds developed in collaboration with the State of Valais to cover the ground and prevent weeds or other unwanted plants from growing.
+These would compete with our vines by taking their precious water and nutrients.
+The seeds planted, such as fescue and roof brome, have a different growth cycle to the vines.

 Using the resources around us